johnston9/shot-caller/TESTING.md

 <img src="documentation/readme-images/schedednext2.png" width="50%">
 </h2>

-- User Case: Re-Order a Schedule Scene.<br>
+- Use Case: Re-Order a Schedule Scene.<br>

   1. Click on the Re-Order button which currently displays the Scene's current order and the re-order form opens.<br>
   2. Input the new Order number and click Create.<br>